-In July 1999, yet another Dirty Dancing CD, “Dirty Dancing: More Dirty Dancing” (Original Recording Re-Mastered)" which included “Do You Love Me” was released.
-In all, re-released version’s contributed to ten million new copies of the song, “Do You Love Me.”
+In July 1999, yet another Dirty Dancing CD, “Dirty Dancing: More Dirty Dancing” which included “Do You Love Me” was released.
+In all, re-released versions contributed to over ten million new copies of the song, “Do You Love Me.”
 It’s fair to say that Dirty Dancing has been good to THE CONTOURS.